 |Birth Name||Allan Stewart Konigsberg|

 He broke into show business at 15 years when he started writing jokes for a local paper, receiving $200 a week.
 He later moved on to write jokes for talk shows but felt that his jokes were being wasted.
 His agents, Charles Joffe and Jack Rollins, convinced him to start doing stand-up and telling his own jokes.
 Reluctantly he agreed and, although he initially performed with such fear of the audience that he would cover his ears when they applauded his jokes, he eventually became very successful at stand-up.

 After performing on stage for a few years, he was approached to write a script for Warren Beatty to star in: "What's New Pussycat?" and would also have a moderate role as a character in the film.
-As production was ongoing for the film, Woody gave himself more and better lines and left Beatty with less compelling dialogue.
-Beatty inevitably quit the project and was replaced by Peter Sellers, who demanded all the best lines and screen time.
+During production, Woody gave himself more and better lines and left Beatty with less compelling dialogue.
+Beatty inevitably quit the project and was replaced by Peter Sellers, who demanded all the best lines and more screen-time.
 It was from this experience that Woody realized that he could not work on a film without complete control over its production.

 Although his stories and style have changed over the years, he is regarded as one of the best filmmakers of our time because of his views on art and his mastery of filmmaking.